cdomarchi/cdomarchi.github.io/_pages/consultancy.md

 ### Surveys and data collection

 In **2024** I was invited to collaborate with the [National Centre for Social Research](https://natcen.ac.uk/) along with Professor [Olga Maslovskaya](https://www.southampton.ac.uk/people/5wzzpw/doctor-olga-maslovskaya).
-We served as consultants on the expert review panel for conducting cognitive/user testing on the National Survey for Wales (NSW), which is transitioning from a telephone interviewing design to a push-to-web design.
-The **Expert review panel** activities took place on 22 of May and were funded by the Welsh Government.
+We served as consultants on the expert review panel for conducting cognitive/user testing on the National Survey for Wales (NSW).

 During my time in Chile, I did consultancy work for several public agencies in Chile, including: